nirshlezinger1/ViterbiNet/README.md

 *arXiv preprint*, arXiv:1905.10750, 2019.

+## Repository content
 The implementation of ViterbiNet consists of two functions:

-  GetViterbiNet - generate and train ViterbiNet detector.
+-  GetViterbiNet - generate and train ViterbiNet detector.

-  ApplyViterbiNet - use trained model to detect symbols.
+-  ApplyViterbiNet - use trained model to detect symbols.

 A code example for evaluating ViterbiNet can be found in the script Test_ViterbiNet.m